rodrod/rodrod.github.io/_posts/2017-03-01-friendly-git-terminal.md

 description: Friendly Git Terminal
 header: Friendly Git Terminal
 ---
-I'm fairly new to using Git, I started using it on a regular basis in 2015.
-I came from environments that used Microsoft TFS and SVN.
-When I first used it, I found it to be bit overwhelming but after consistently using it I have found it to be great tool for source control.
-One of the things that has helped me be more proficient with it, is making the terminal more friendly.
+I'm fairly new to using Git.
+I started using it in late 2013.
+When I first used it, I found it to be a bit overwhelming but after consistently using it, I have found it to be a great tool for source control.
+On initial use in the terminal I was always asking myself "What branch am I on?" or "What directory am I looking at?"
+When looking at ```git log``` I would often say "It would be nice if this was easier to read."
+One of the things that has helped me be more proficient with Git, is making the terminal friendlier.

 ### Improving the terminal prompt by adding the time, user, hostname, current directory, and branch